geethasagarb/Logistic-Regression-Math/README.md

 ![unnamed](https://github.com/user-attachments/assets/2de5deb0-ac9b-487b-97ac-8e956b76fdc8)

 This repository contains a detailed exploration of the mathematical concepts behind Logistic Regression, implemented in Google Colab.
-The primary goal is to provide a comprehensive understanding of how logistic regression works, using mathematical derivations and practical examples.
+The primary goal is to provide a comprehensive understanding of how logistic regression works.

 ## Table of Contents